calmm-js/documentation/introduction-to-calmm.md

 Note that `L.update` did not mutate original `db`&mdash;it merely created a new tree of object.

-Brevity is the soul of wit.
-We can also abbreviate
+Like with observables, we use lenses a lot, which means that there is value in keeping lens definitions concise.
+For this purpose we abbreviate
 * `L.prop(string)` as `string`,
 * `L.index(integer)` as `integer`, and
 * `L.compose(l, ...ls)` as `P(l, ...ls)`.

-So, we could also rewrite the expression from the previous example as
+Using the abbreviations, the `update` expression from the previous example can be rewritten as:

 ```js
 L.update(P("classes", 0, "level"),